 Grant leverages his experience in both litigation and transactional matters in the provision of outside general counsel services.
 To sharpen his understanding of the intersection of economics, law, and public policy, he completed the highly-competitive Frédéric Bastiat Fellowship.
 Grant applies his value-added mindset to help clients with strategic planning, corporate governance, protection of intellectual property rights, positioning of businesses for acquisition, and leveraging emerging technologies in business operations.

 Grant’s passion for making a positive impact on his community is evident from his various leadership posts and philanthropic efforts.
-He serves as Secretary of the Board of Directors for the Center for Law and Military Policy, Chairman of the Claremont Colleges Rugby Board of Directors, Member of Senator Martha McSally’s Young Professionals Leadership Team, Attorney Editor for the Journal for Law, Policy & Military Affairs, and an alumni admissions interviewer for Pomona College.
+He serves as Secretary of the Board of Directors for the Center for Law and Military Policy, Chairman of the Claremont Colleges Rugby Board of Directors, Member of Senator Martha McSally’s Young Professionals Leadership Team, Attorney Editor for the Journal of Law, Policy & Military Affairs, and an alumni admissions interviewer for Pomona College.
 He is also an active member of the Phoenix Committee on Foreign Relations (PCFR) and the Federalist Society.

 In addition, he spearheaded the creation and endowment of the James Madison Scholarship – the first student-led endowed scholarship in ASU’s history – which seeks to promote student leadership and extracurricular intellectual programming.
 Grant also leads development efforts for the Claremont Colleges Rugby Program and writes grant applications for the Center for Law and Military Policy.